siobhain/rpslsgame/README.md

 consider person looking at this after u ahs no idea baout the applicaiton

+No value to be gained by adding a navbar so decided not to include, I have on the advice of my mentor included a footer which contains social media icons and the line that the game is for educational purposes.
 ## CREDITS

 RPS rules & diagram courtesy of : https://en.wikipedia.org/wiki/Rock_paper_scissors